 Paxton ignores the evidence obtained from Seventh-day Adventists studies and the National Geographic Blue Zone studies that have consistently shown that an increase in the consumption of plant-based foods results in an increase in health and longevity.
 The Japanese and the Okinawans are often described as the longest-lived populations but do not live as long as Californian Adventists.
-Within the Seventh-day Adventist community, as the diet becomes more plant-based, so does the health indicators improve.
+Within the Seventh-day Adventist community, as the diet becomes more plant-based, the health indicators improve.

 - Paxton, F. (2015) Foundations of Naturopathic Nutrition.
 Sydney: Allen & Unwin.

 - Noakes, M. et al. (2005) Effect of an energy-restricted, high-protein, low-fat diet relative to a conventional high-carbohydrate, low-fat diet on weight loss, body composition, nutritional status, and markers of cardiovascular health in obese women.
 The American Journal of Clinical Nutrition.
 81 (6), 1298–1306.